-Employees may direct Bentley and/or voluntary contributions to the complete line up of investment options included in the TIAA-CREF Enrollment Kit or the Fidelity Enrollment Guide.
+Employees may direct Bentley and/or voluntary contributions to the complete line up of investment options included in the TIAA-CREF Enrollment Guide or the Fidelity Enrollment Guide.
 For more information on your investment options in the plan and to obtain a free prospectus, call:

 TIAA-CREF at 1-800-842-2776 or visit the website.